Clytocerus americanus

 Clytocerus americanus is a species of moth fly belonging to the family Psychodidae.

 Physical description

 Larva

 The larvae have two prominent, horn-like projections situated in front and to the side of their head.
 They have hard tergites, underdeveloped sternites, and inconspicuous respiratory fans.

 Pupa

 The pupa have pinna on the apex of their respiratory horn.
 They have paired spines posteriorly and laterally on their anal division, the lateral spines are serrated along both the anterior and lateral margins.

 Adult

-In males, their eyebridge has three facet rows, divided by a width of 2 facet diameters.
+In males, their eye bridge has three facet rows, divided by a width of 2 facet diameters.
 The suture situated between their eyes has a faint inverted U-shaped, with no corniculi.
 The area around the male terminalia (genitalia) consists of a posteriorly rounded hypandrium (the area underlying the genitalia) and 12–15 retinacula on each surstylus.

-The female terminalia consists of a bilobed subgenital plate that’s posterior margin is broadly V-shaped.
+The female terminalia consists of a bilobed subgenital plate the posterior margin of which is broadly V-shaped.